microsoft/msquic/README.md

   * Handshake authenticated with TLS 1.3
   * All packets are encrypted
   * Parallel streams of application data.
+  * Relaible and unreliable delivery of application data.
+  * Exchange application data in the first round trip (0-RTT).
   * Improved (compared to TCP) congestion control and loss recovery.
-  * Exchange application data in the first round trip (0-RTT).
   * Survives a change in the clients IP address or port.
+  * Stateless load balancing.
   * Easily extendable for new features and extensions.
-  * Relaible and Unreliable delivery of application data.
-  * Stateless load balancing.

 > **Important** The QUIC spec is currently in IETF last call and should move to IESG review by Nov 2020.
 From there it will likely take a few months before it is finalized to RFC.